onlypwns/AD_resources/cracking_users.md

 - Used crackmapexec to crack user:pass combinations for low level users on the DC from files we created.

-  added random passwords from rockyou.txt into passwords.txt added random users from the user.txt file
+  /added random passwords from rockyou.txt into passwords.txt /added random users from the user.txt file

 - To run properly crackmapexec command had to configure the /etc/hosts file and the /etc/resolve.conf to add the DC address to it crackmapexec smb <ip> -u users.txt -p passwords.txt